 Sri Lanka – Big Four

 A documentary short about the ‘Big Four’ mammals of Sri Lanka and the plight they face due to habitat loss and poaching.
 Distributed online via VOD streaming platform ‘Ecostreamz’, it’s the first Sri Lankan documentary to be featured on the website.
 It has also been selected to be screened at several international film festivals.
+Further, it will be screened on the 10th October- 2019, at the Kula Lumpur Echo Film Festival (KLEFF) in Malaysia.

 Wild Sri Lanka – Realm of the Leopard